 In the Wind Mountain project area, both the Breeze and Wind deposits were defined by drilling and partially mined.
-The annual gold and silver production from two pits at Wind Mountain, as reported by Amax, is tabulated in Table 6.1.
+The annual gold and silver production from the two pits at Wind Mountain, as reported by Amax, is tabulated in Table 6.1.

-Table 6.1 Wind Mountain Gold Deposit Annual Gold and Silver ProductionWind Mountain Mine 1989-1999
+Table 6.1 Annual Gold and Silver Production, Wind Mountain Mine 1989-1999 (From Noble and Ranta, 2007)